shikhar229169/Foundry-Course/README.md

 # Simple-Storage-Foundry
-This repository contains all the blockchain projects written in Foundry framework.

-It demonstarted the simple storage in foundry framework
+This repository demonstartes the simple storage in foundry framework

 To deploy the contract:
 ```